Ideas to Consider for Creating a Successful Event:

-1. Consider your event as a program with a number of component parts each of which needs to be organized.
-Be sure to allow enough time for each part (i.e. speeches).
+- Consider your event as a program with a number of component parts each of which needs to be organized.
+Be sure to allow enough time for everything.

-- ANY entertainment (except background music) fares better before food is served, or at least not competing with it.
+- ANY entertainment fares better before food is served, or at least not competing with it.
 Once food arrives EVERYTHING else becomes background.

 - However, if food is going to be available for nibbling throughout the event, it’s advisable to set the band up near the food.

-3. It’s best to schedule singing and dancing before food is served.
+- It’s best to schedule singing and dancing before food is served, or later in the evening.
 Once food appears it’s really hard for guests to focus on singing or dancing.
 And it is uncomfortable to dance on a full stomach.
 Certain party celebrations like weddings seem to be an exception.

 For example, it is sometimes the case that original ideas about the event don’t match the mood of the crowd.
 For instance, if the host wants dancing to be part of the evening, but no matter what the band plays, most people are catching up with the folks they haven’t seen in a while, or nibbling on an array of tempting entrees.
 In this circumstance, it would be a good idea to lower the volume and to switch to a program of background music.
 Without a person from the event to consult with, the band is left with a difficult dilemma.
 Should the band continue to follow the original instructions (dance music) or adjust the program to suit the mood (background music)?

 - If you want your guests to sing or dance to the music it’s very helpful to have someone from the event to take the lead.
 Most people like to sing and to dance, but don’t want to be the first.